Identify and tag livestock correctly

 Sheep and goats share the same recording requirements.
 The deadlines are similar to cattle (36 hours for most events), but the retention period is shorter—3 years instead of 10 years.

 What this means in practice: When you buy 20 sheep at market on Friday, you must record their arrival by Saturday evening (within 36 hours).
 Record the date of arrival, number of animals (20), their tag numbers (you can batch-record if from the same origin), and the market's CPH number.
-At year-end, conduct an annual count and record the total number of sheep and goats present.
+Each year, count the sheep and goats on your holding on 1 December and record the totals in your register by 31 December.

 The Livestock Information Service (LIS) provides a free online holding register for sheep and goats, which many keepers find more convenient than paper records.